Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Theory

-Following which, both sides of Eq.~(\ref{eq:solutionl_simp2}) are averaged over one spatial and temporal period as follows:
+following which, both sides of Eq.~(\ref{eq:solutionl_simp2}) are averaged over one spatial and temporal period as:

-Given the orthogonality of harmonic functions, all the summation terms in the left hand side of Eq.~(\ref{eq:solutionl_ave}) can be zeroed out, except for when $r+s=\ell$ (or equivalently, $r=\ell-s$).
+Given the orthogonality of harmonic functions, all the summation terms on the left-hand side of Eq.~(\ref{eq:solutionl_ave}) can be zeroed out, except for when $r+s=\ell$ (or equivalently, $r=\ell-s$).
 As such, Eq.~(\ref{eq:solutionl_ave}) reduces to

 Expanding the powers of $\omega$ gives